Turn up the heat with these fiery, up-close images of our sun

 About the new Inouye Solar Telescope Images

-The new images the Sun’s chromosphere, which is the area of the atmosphere above the surface.
+The new images detail the Sun’s chromosphere, which is the area of the atmosphere above the surface.
 The telescope captured an area of 51,263 miles using the hydrogen-beta line, a visible wavelength emitted by the hydrogen atom.
-The telescope’s goal is to gather data about solar physics and space weather that affects on Earth.
+The telescope’s goal is to gather data about solar physics and space weather that affects life on Earth.

 Inouye Solar Telescope photos sun and earth